yildiztugba/practice-code-review/.github/PULL_REQUEST_TEMPLATE/code-review-checklist.md

   - [ ] The code was formatted just before pushing
   - [ ] No errors occurred while formatting the code
 - **Linting**
-  - [ ] There should be no linting errors or warnings in the `file-name.lint.txt` file
+  - [ ] There should be no linting errors or warnings
   - [ ] Spelling should be correct in all code, comments and docstrings
   - [ ] The code was linted just before pushing
 - **The solution file**